abelsonlive/hiR/updateGuide.md

     export(add.R)
     ```

-7. Navigate to ``rpkgs``'s parent directory and run this in the command line.
+7. Navigate to ``rpckg``'s parent directory and run this in the command line.
 Make note of any error messages.

     ```
     #!/bin/bash